Fraudulent Acknowledgement of Paternity in Arizona

 The Court noted that Mr. Alvarado and Mrs. Alvarado could not have adopted the child without a best-interests-of-child hearing.
 It was to subvert this process that they arranged for the false acknowledgment.
 Mr. Alvarado also argued that the ruling was against public policy.

 The Court of Appeals rejected this out of hand.
 It said that fraudulently avoiding adoption procedures “cannot be reconciled with furthering legitimate public policy.”

 Motion to Set Aside On Grounds of Misconduct

 Mr. Alvarado appealed the denial of his motion to set aside.
-He based this motion on an affidavit from Mrs. Trujillo stating that Mrs. Alvarado aid her not to appear and testify.
-She stated that she had intercourse with Mr. Alvarado and had not lied in the acknowledgement.
+He based this motion on an affidavit from Mrs. Trujillo stating that Mrs. Alvarado told her not to appear and testify.
+She stated that she had intercourse with Mr. Alvarado and had not lied in the acknowledgment.

 The Court ruled that the lower court properly denied the motion.
 And since Mr. Alvarado did not object to her absence at the hearing, he waived the issue.
 In addition, the Court said, Mr. Alvarado was in contact with Mrs. Trujillo during the hearing.
 He filed an affidavit from her containing many of the same statements.
 Mrs. Alvarado’s sworn statement contradicted many of Mrs. Trujillo’s statements.

 The Court of Appeals ruled that the superior court did not err in its rulings.
 It found that the fraudulent acknowledgment of paternity constituted a fraud on the court.
 Likewise, it did not err in denying the motion to set aside the order.
 The Court denied relief.

 [wpseo_address show_state=”1″ show_country=”0″ show_phone=”1″ show_phone_2=”0″ show_fax=”0″ show_email=”0″ show_url=”1″ show_logo=”0″]